How to Pre-Sell a Course: 8 Steps to Secure Sales Before You Launch

 I like to break preselling into the following steps:

-• Create a presell vision
+• Set a presell price

-• Build a strategy
+• Build your presell strategy

 • Choose your preselling tactics